 10. HVAC problems

 Home inspectors will go through a home to make sure the HVAC (heating, ventilation, and cooling) system is working properly.
-They will make sure the heating and cooling work properly, and the wiring is up to code and can handle the HVAC system.
+They will make sure the heating and cooling work properly, and the wiring appears safe and can handle the HVAC system.
 They’ll check to make sure gas-fired furnaces have adequate ventilation so that there aren’t any gas leaks (the furnace room is also a place where you’ll want a smoke and carbon monoxide detector).
 Inspectors will also check the ductwork and flue pipes to make sure they were installed properly and don’t have any cracks in them.